people3k/PopulationExpansion2025/Readme.txt

-(1) Citation to the manuscript: This document describes the data files and R-code that accompany ``Innovations in food production and patterns of long-term population expansion" by Jacob Freeman and Erick Robinson.
-This README document describes the csv files and how to get started with the analysis.
+(1) Citation to the manuscript: This document describes the data files and R-code that accompany ``Long-term population dynamics following innovations in food production" by Jacob Freeman and Erick Robinson.
+Journal of Archaeological Method and Theory.
+This README document describes .R, .ODE, and the .csv files and how to get started with the analysis.

 (2) Description of the files included in the repository and their relationship to the figures and tables in the manuscript
 Files:

+(i)DelayFinal.ode is an xppaut script associated with the logistic model that forms the foundation of the ISM.
+The script is published with

+Freeman, J., Robinson, E., Bird, D., Hard, R. J., Mauldin, R. P., & Anderies, J. M. (2024).
+The long-term expansion and recession of human populations.
+Proceedings of the National Academy of Sciences, 121(12), e2312207121.
+We used the script here to help generate Figures 2 and 8.

-(i) Radiocarbon files.
+(ii) Radiocarbon files.
 These files are needed to run the code CaseStudyRadiocarbon.R For example: load data/FinalRCDTexas3.csv or data/nerd.csv.

 These files contains all radiocarbon ages associated with archaeological remains collected from the archaeological regions.
 These files are essential to reproduce each file called RegionPerCap.csv and, ultimately, Figures 3 and S8-S38 in the main manuscript and the Supporting Material.
 These data are provided for researchers interested in reproducing the KDEs used in the study and engaging in their own analysis.